 Other gear necessities that can make your sportsman’s festivities include a hunting knife and sharpening kit, pruning shears or a saw, and game-specific scents, lures and game calls (with added scent control spray).
 A gutting hook and “Butt Out” tool can be great luxury items to gift this season, as they’re useful tools but aren’t always carried by every outdoorsman.

-If your hunter regularly uses a treestand in their pursuit of game, that opens you up to adding even more accessories to their stocking.
+If your hunter regularly uses a treestand in their pursuit of game, that opens you up to even more accessories to choose from.
 Utility straps, a safety harness or belt, screw-in steps and a treestand lock are very useful in the field and make for the perfect small-item gift, too.

-While knives, gloves and hunting socks are tried-and-true hunting accessories, the holidays can also be a fun time to add some tech to your sportsman’s gear bag.
+While knives, gloves and hunting socks are tried-and-true hunting accessories, it can also be fun to add some tech to your sportsman’s gear bag.
 Items like a handheld GPS, two-way radios, rangefinders, and trail camera SD card holders/viewers might be your ticket to a successful gift exchange.

 Of course, not all of a sportsman’s time will be spent on the trail, in the blind or on the stand.
 Shooting accessories make premier gifts for hunters because they will need to practice with their firearm at the range if they want to be successful in their game pursuit.
 Ear protection, shooting glasses, paper targets, bouncing targets and hand throwers can all be quality additions to your shopping list.
 Don’t forget to consider their firearm care and safety by adding a gun cleaning kit, cleaning swabs, gun plug and trigger locks as well.

-As a final touch, you can always add more lifestyle pieces to your hunt-themed stocking by zesting up your gift list with a jerky gun, seasoning injector (with the matching seasonings), camouflage thermos or tumbler, truck decals and other items.
+As a final touch, you can always zest up your gift list with a jerky gun, seasoning injector (with the matching seasonings), camouflage thermos or tumbler, truck decals and other items.

 While these accessories are great potential gifts for most hunters, if your sportsman has a specific interest, you can always tailor your list to match that game.
-Archers, for example, can be given a great holiday with items such as new broadheads, arrow nocks, a fletching kit, a new arrow rest or whisker biscuit, a new stabilizer, limb dampeners, plus a number of other archery-specific extras.
+Archers, for example, can be given items such as new broadheads, arrow nocks, a fletching kit, a new arrow rest or whisker biscuit, a new stabilizer, limb dampeners, plus a number of other archery-specific extras.

-With so many pieces that can be added to a hunter’s equipment arsenal, the right stocking stuffer for the sportsman on your list should be nothing short of an easy target.
-So, take aim with these Pro Tips gift ideas and bag a successful holiday this season.
+With so many pieces that can be added to a hunter’s equipment arsenal, the right gift for the sportsman on your list should be nothing short of an easy target.
+So, take aim with these Pro Tips gift ideas and hit the mark with your favorite hunter.